davfu/WordGameSolvers/README.md

-# wordhuntsolver
+# Word Game Solvers
-returns list of words based on popular GamePigeon game WordHunt
+Given the game and its board, returns a list of all the valid words found in the board.

+Works for the word games Anagrams and Word Hunt.